Tools

 Tools we have created through our research which we hope can help others in doing peer support work and/or PAR.

-Participatory action research (PAR), and other participatory and community-based research methods, ask us to (re)consider how power and roles are distributed on our research teams.
+Participatory action research (PAR), and other participatory and community-based research methods, ask us to (re)consider how roles in decision making are distributed on our research teams.
 But there is little guidance on how to put this inquiry into action.
-Our research on how PAR teams work together has found that shared values help 'power-diverse' teams navigate ambiguity and decision-making, and that making power explicit is vital in doing equitable work together.
+Our research on how PAR teams work together has found that shared values help teams navigate ambiguity and decision-making, and that making choice and voice explicit is vital in doing work together.

-We wanted to develop a tool that could help other PAR teams - and our own - (1) name our values, and (2) make power explicit on our team.
+We wanted to develop a tool that could help other PAR teams - and our own - (1) name our values, and (2) make decision-making processes and roles explicit on our team.
 We have piloted this tool with our original PAR team, as well as a second research team, using these teams' feedback to revise and improve upon the tool.
 You can find view and download our tools below.

 Hiring and Interview Tools